 The number of contact hours between students and faculty is unusually high by European standards (40 hours for a standard 6 credit course), and much of the teaching is interactive.

 Examination is by a mixture of written coursework, written and oral exams, and a final thesis viva.
-Over the two years, students may expect to write 5 or 6 assessed essays.
-During the second year, students write a thesis under the personal supervision of a member of the Department.
+Over the two years, you may expect to write 5 or 6 assessed essays and receive feedback on them.
+You willimprove your soft skills, including skills in teamwork, critical argumentation, presentations and public speaking.
+During the second year, you will write a research thesis under the personal supervision of a member of the Department.

-Some courses involve the participation of outside speakers and practitioners from the fields of diplomacy and international law.
-In addition, the University is sponsoring a number of visiting professorships from abroad.
-During the years 2017-18 and 2018-19, for example, the degree course has hosted visiting professors from China, Europe, North and South America.
+Some courses involve the participation of outside speakers and practitioners from the fields of diplomacy and international law (ambassadors, international judges, representatives from Consulates, etc.).
+In addition, the degree course hosts visiting professors from China, Europe, North and South America.

-Pavia University participates in a number of exchange programs, including the Erasmus program which provides financial assistance to students currently enrolled at Pavia who wish to spend part or all of their second year abroad, substituting exams at Pavia’s partner universities for their regular Pavia exams, and the Coimbra student exchange network, which gives Pavia students the opportunity of working on their final thesis at one of the other “Coimbra group” universities.
-(The Coimbra group is a network of the 25 oldest universities in Europe.)
-Most of the students who are awarded places on these exchange programs are provided with some financial assistance.
+Pavia University participates in a number of exchange programs, including the Erasmus program which provides financial assistance to students currently enrolled at Pavia who wish to spend part or all of their second year abroad, substituting exams at Pavia’s partner universities for their regular Pavia exams.

-World Politics and International Relations students have an excellent success record in applications for these mobility programs.
-For a list of European Universities with which the Department of Political and Social Sciences currently has Erasmus exchange agreements, click here.
+World Politics and International Relations students have an excellent success record in applications for the University’s mobility programs.
+For further information on exchange programs, click here.

 “One of the hallmarks of the World Politics and International Relations Course is the way it relates theoretical and applied knowledge.
-In courses like International Law, International Relations and Regional Integration, theoretical concepts are analysed and applied to particular cases.
-In the course on Negotiation and Management Skills in International Organizations, through simulations, students can directly experience the use of diplomatic tools and strategies in a practical way.
+In courses such as those in international Law, international relations and regional integration, theoretical concepts are analysed and applied to particular cases.
 The link between theory and practice makes a class fascinating and extremely useful.
 It is satisfying to improve one’s knowledge and competences through a personal, active contribution”.